ritchie-liu/FileSaver.js/README.md

 ### IE < 10

-saveTextAs() will help you how to save HTML documents or text file in IE < 10 without Flash-based polyfills.
+saveTextAs() will help you to save HTML documents or text file in IE < 10 without Flash-based polyfills.
 However, only text based files could be saved in IE < 10, that means canvas will not be supported.